Ma-Marcinowski/Identificational-Model/README.md

   * However:

-    * Classification tasks are weighted (author identification loss is twice in weight of the features identification loss).
+    * Classification tasks are weighted in terms of loss, whter the task of author identification is twice in weight of the features identification.

 * #### 12.2.
 Hyperparameteres (all training updates available at the /Logs/Model_v3.1_Log.csv):